bcoles/kasld/tests/vm/README.md

 speculative-narrowing table showing the cells where the likely best-guess window beats the guaranteed one and what signal drove it — both published tables in [docs/reproducibility.md](../../docs/reproducibility.md) are generated this way.

+The speculative-narrowing table excludes microarchitectural side-channel narrowings (`method:timing` — cache/speculation oracles such as `prefetch` and `entrybleed`) by default: their success depends on the host CPU and varies from run to run, so a table listing them would not be reproducible.
+This is not a claim that they fail — they work, and can recover more than the guaranteed matrix shows (e.g. pinning a `hardened` base to exact where no file-derived leak can); they are withheld only for reproducibility. `--with-timing` (or `SPEC_INCLUDE_TIMING=1`) lists them.
+The guaranteed results matrix is resolved only at the sound floor and never depends on timing regardless.

 ```
 aarch64     PASS  truth=0xffff800080000000 ∈ [0x...,0x...] recovered=Y